BA-HanseML/NF_Prj_MIMII_Dataset/modeling/modeling.md

 ![boxplot](../doc/media_modeling/pseudo_sup_v1_box.png)

-### Conclusion

-The approached is generally promising but the augmentation can be improved in first step it will need more 2d factors and then it needs to be integrated into the training loop like a regulated convolution layer of a CNN.
-But in general, this allows to use supervised algorithm for this unsupervised task and also the very basic approach is creating good results.

 # Ensemble

 There is a high degree of freedom of different features, preprocessing steps, models, and hyperparameters.
 Possible permutations consist of 2 signal to noise ratios (SNR), 4 machines each SNR, 2 IDs each machine, 9 different feature-types each ID, results in 144 different permutations to explore before any selection of feature-parameter, model type or model-parameter.